 If you receive an email requesting W-2 information, even if from an executive level associate, it may be worth your while to confirm the legitimacy of the request.
 This can be done by sending a separate email to the official who requested the information, or by placing a quick phone call, to let him/her know you are double checking that the email you received is valid.
 A national taxpayer awareness campaign called “Taxes, Security, Together” offers tips you can use to make your data more secure.
 Visit https://www.irs.gov/individuals/taxes-security-together to read more about this campaign.
 Lastly, always remember that the IRS does not send unsolicited emails or request sensitive data via email.

 Emails containing attachments can contain malware which may infect your computer or allow a cybercriminal to steal information from your computer.
 If you receive a suspicious email, even if it appears to come from a known source, you should never open the email (or especially an attachment) if you have the slightest inclination that the email may not be legitimate.
-Some tips to identify suspicious emails are:
+Some tips to identify suspicious e

 - Hover your mouse over any links in an email.
 If the links appear suspicious, do not click on them.